mertgokbayrak/asset-style-generator/README.md

 ### Challenges & Solutions
 -   **Dependency Conflicts**: The initial development faced significant `ImportError` issues due to version incompatibilities between the `diffusers`, `transformers`, and `accelerate` libraries.
 This was resolved by meticulously finding compatible versions and pinning them in `requirements.txt`.
 -   **LoRA Weight Loading**: The `diffusers` library had issues directly loading the saved `.safetensors` file via high-level functions.
 This was overcome by manually loading the weights and applying them to the U-Net's attention processors, a more robust and direct method.
+-   **Uploading the pre-trained model on the GitHub repository**: Since the diffusion model I LoRA trained is a large file (3.44 GB), pushing it to the repository was a real challenge because it also exceeds the limit for Git LFS.
+I solved this problem by uploading the model I LoRA trained to a HuggingFace model repository, and adding the link to the setup instructions in README.

 ### Future Improvement Ideas
 -   **Web Interface**: Replace the command-line inference script with a user-friendly web UI using Gradio or Streamlit.
 This would allow for easier interaction, with sliders for parameters like steps and guidance scale.